nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

 Electrical
 ^^^^^^^^^^

-- Gap junctions direct electrical connectons between neurons.
-The respecitvie membrane potetnials are instantanously coupled to eachother.
+- Gap junctions direct electrical connections between neurons.
+The respective membrane potentials are instantaneously coupled to eachother.

 Chemical
 ^^^^^^^^

-Chemical synapsed couple neurons in delayed fashion, because of the translation of conversion of electircal and chemical signals at the synapse.
-Phenomologically, This process is captured by classes of models in NEST: current and conducantce baed synapses.
+Chemical synapsed couple neurons in delayed fashion, because of the translation of conversion of electrical and chemical signals at the synapse.
+This process is captured by classes of models in NEST as current and conductance based synapses.

 .. seealso::